eriqande/mega-post-bcf-exploratory-snakeflows/README.md

   control or a case.
 It also requires analysis specific parameters, but those can be empty.
-- `do_asso`: do an association study using the ANGSD -doAsso 4 option, using the principal components from PCAngsd to account for population structure.
+- `do_asso`: do an association study using the ANGSD -doAsso 4 option, using the principle components from PCAngsd to account for population structure.
 This is the most complicated in terms of what is needed.
   There must be: - A `dotsample` field in the sample_subset that holds the angsd dot-sample file that holds the phenotypes and any